 If you select this option, WyzAnt will ask interested tutors to contact you by email if they are able to help.
 A maximum of five different tutors will email you and none of your personal information, including your email address, will be released.

-I hold a B.S. degree in Elementary Education with a minor in English, enabling me to tutor upper level students in English related classes in addition to elementary students.
+I hold a B.S. degree in Elementary Education with a minor in English, enabling me to tutor upper level students in English related subjects in addition to elementary students.
 My 20+ years of teaching/tutoring experience has allowed me to reinforce concepts with typical students, challenge advanced students, and find new learning paths for students who struggle.
 At the high school and college levels, I can offer tutoring services in English literature and writing, history, geography, and government.
 I am comfortable tutoring all subjects in K-8.

 English/Writing: At the high school and college levels, essays follow set patterns, or formulas.
 When a student sees these patterns, and is assisted in following the set steps, he/she builds confidence and the ability to write effectively.
 Grammar, punctuation, syntax, and style can all be addressed through writing.
 I have successfully tutored high school students in writing for English, AP History, Gateway, SAT Writing, and ACT writing.
 I have assisted college students in writing related to English, History, Science, Business, Social Studies, Sport Management, and Criminal Justice, in both MLA and APA formats.

 At the elementary and middle school levels, a student needs to build a wealth of knowledge in grammar, syntax, punctuation, and style.
 Reading quality literature, as well as practicing specific exercises, helps build this knowledge base.

 Math: Many elementary students need to be taught math from a hands-on approach, using manipulatives and real life situations to understand the mathematical concepts.
 I am able to present math processes in a variety of ways, allowing the pupil to connect to the method which best suits his/her learning style.